elec-e8408-mini-project-2025/project-documentation/README.md

 ## User characteristics

-This SRS details the requirements for the proof-of-concept (poc) version of the system under design (SUD).
-The system SHOULD be in a stage in which users with intermediate technical skills with Smartwatches, Bluetooth technology and Raspberry Pi product family can use the product indepentently with the help of the project documentation.
+This Software Requirements Specification details the features for the proof-of-concept (PoC) version of the system under design (SUD).
+The system SHOULD be in a stage, in which users with intermediate technical skills with Smartwatches, Bluetooth technology and Raspberry Pi product family can use the product indepentently with the help of the project documentation.

-With the help of the documentation the user must be able to know how to
+With the help of the documentation the user MUST be able to know how to

 - clone source code from remote repository (GitHub)
 - how to set up virtual environment and install dependencies
 - how to flash firmware on LilyGO T-Watch

 ## Constraints